Yoga books are a super fun way to help introduce yoga, mindfulness, and movement to kids.

 The ABC’s of Yoga for Kids by Teresa Power and Kathleen Rietz

-Let me know if you have read or found any other amazing yoga books by commenting below 🙂
+Let me know if you have read or found any other amazing yoga books for kids by commenting below 🙂